dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

 - Aim is to understand the financing, debt needs, and experiences of small business owners
 - **2021 survey:** administered from 09/2022&ndash;11/2022; 6,834 respondents

-### Select findings on firms in the <ins>New York Metropolitan Statistical Area</ins>: A snapshot of equity, diversity, and inclusion
+### Select <ins>New York Metropolitan Statistical Area</ins> data on firm ownership demographics: A snapshot of equity, diversity, and inclusion

 &#10148; **Demographic data on firm ownership.**